Fundamental Nourishing Eye Butter

 โ Consider alternatives if:

-- You have fungal acne (malassezia folliculitis)
+- You are managing fungal acne (Malassezia)

 ๐ฏ Skin Type Compatibility